Some notes on St Alnoth

 Googling for “Orleans manuscrits”, the next item, brought up a website alright: the “Aurelia – Bibliotheque numerique d’Orleans“.
 I entered “342” in the search, and, among other cruft, got nothing useful.
 I saw one manuscript had leading zeroes, so on a whim I tried 0342.
 This gave me a picture of a manuscript cover and “Views de saints et Sermons”, 342, Xe, XIe, et XII siecles”.
 That looked OK, so I clicked on it and got … catalogue stuff, here.
 A bit more experimenting and I found you have to click on the *image* itself.
 There are facilities to download the manuscript, but unfortunately someone – a paperpusher, one fears – has limited it to 4 pages at a time.

 The Life is supposedly at the start, but the very first page that one sees is damaged.
-There are several references to St Nicholas tho.
+There are several references to where to buy cenforce St Nicholas tho.
 It looks as if the cover was removed at some point, and the parchment is worn by being coverless for some period.
 Turning the page reveals pen trials; turning again reveals a modern list of contents, and then the first page of the text (click to enlarge):

 Orleans – manuscript 342, folio 6r.
 Life of St Nicholas by John the Deacon (BHL 6104)